SimonMueller/agurk-server/README.md

 ### Test
 `npm test`

+### Configuration

+Configuration can be found in the `config/` directory.
+The names of the files correspond to the environment where they are loaded.
+Production config is set via environment variables specified in `custom-environment-variables.json`.

 # Rules

 1. The game is played with Bridge playing cards (52 Cards) & 3 Jokers => 55 Cards in total.